apboobalan/the_little_alchemist/lib/the_little_alchemist/the_little_alchemist_book/caaa_iex.md

 - To run the codes we discussed earlier, install elixir using homebrew or linuxbrew.
 - Go to any terminal and type `iex`.
 You will be presented with an iex environment where we can play with the values.
 Don't get angry.
 Typing those values would just print back the values.
+Till now we saw only values and how to represent them.
-To really play with it we need variables, operators and functions.
+To really play with it we need **variables, operators and functions**.

 ### variables
+variables are used to reuse values without printing them repeatedly.
 - `a = 1`
 - `age = 30`
 - `name = "Alchemist"`